Muizzkolapo/agent-actions/README.md

-- gemini and cohere usses the gemini schema format
+- gemini, cohere and,mistral usses the gemini schema format
 - Openai has its own schema formatclear